 Take a moment and ask yourself these questions:

-1) “What kind of energy are my thoughts creating?”
+1) “What kind of energy are my thoughts creating?” (you'll always feel the answer)

 2) What kind of energy would I like to create?”